Learn how to interact with the Kandji Agent using its Command Line Interface (CLI)

 Optionally specifying the --all option adds the icon to the end of the Dock for all user accounts.

-sudo kandji display-alert [--title text] [--message text] [--icon path_to_image] [--suppression-key string] [--help-url url]
+sudo kandji display-alert [--title text] [--message text] [--icon path_to_image] [--suppression-key string] [--help-url url] [--no-wait]

 Option | Description | Default if not provided |

---title | Specifies a custom title for the alert window | "Alert" |
+| Specifies a custom title for the alert window | "Alert" |

---message | Specifies a custom message for the alert window | No default value |
+| Specifies a custom message for the alert window | No default value |

---icon | Specifies a custom icon for the alert window | Kandji Agent icon |
+| Specifies a custom icon for the alert window.
+It is recommended to use .jpg, .png, or .icns files | Kandji Agent icon |

---suppression-key | If provided, will show an option to the user: "Do not show this message again" If this suppression key is provided in a future alert, and the user opted to not see it again, the alert will not be shown. | No default value If no suppression key is specified, the "Do not show this message again" option is not displayed. |
+| If provided, it will show an option to the user: "Do not show this message again" If this suppression key is provided in a future alert, and the user opts not to see it again, the alert will not be shown. | No default value If no suppression key is specified, the "Do not show this message again" option is not displayed. |

---help-url | Allows for specifying a custom URL for the alert Help button.
-Must be an https URL | No default value If no URL is specified, the Help button is not displayed. |
+| Allows for specifying a custom URL for the alert Help button.
+Must be an HTTPS URL | No default value If no URL is specified, the Help button is not displayed. |

 Version